ZWPlayer Method Description

 Detailed Description:

-Stopping playback is different from pausing playback.
-Stopping playback will clear all internal data in the player and reset the player to its initial state
+- Stopping playback differs from pausing; stopping playback will clear all internal player data and reset the player to its initial state

 1.4 resume